-You’re here because something feels off.
-Maybe you’ve been wondering for a while.
-Maybe a specific incident brought you here: a missed deadline, a fight with your partner, a moment of disgust after a session you didn’t plan to have.
+Many people land on this question because something feels off.
+It may have been building for a while, or one specific incident may have made it harder to ignore: a missed deadline, a fight with your partner, or a moment of disgust after a session you did not plan to have.

-The question “am I addicted to porn?” doesn’t have a clean yes-or-no answer.
-There’s no blood test, no definitive threshold.
-But there are patterns (clear, recognizable patterns) that can tell you whether your porn use has crossed from a choice into a compulsion.
+The question "am I addicted to porn?" doesn't have a clean yes-or-no answer.
+There is no blood test or definitive threshold.
+Clear, recognizable patterns can show whether porn use has crossed from a choice into a compulsion.

 Key takeaways

-• The defining question isn’t “how much do I watch?”, it’s “can I stop when I want to?”
-If that decision keeps dissolving, it’s more than casual use
+- The defining question is whether you can stop when you want to.
+If that decision keeps dissolving, the pattern may be more than casual use

-• Using porn as your default response to stress, boredom, loneliness, or anxiety means it’s functioning as medication, not entertainment
+- Using porn as your default response to stress, boredom, loneliness, or anxiety means it is functioning more like emotional regulation than entertainment

 The core question